Vasundhara Kashyap

 Vasundhara Kashyap is an Indian actress, author and model in Tamil language films.

 Career

 Vasundhara was born to a Tamil father and a Maharashtrian mother.
-She first appeared in the 2006 Tamil film, Vattaram and later starred in films including Kaalaipani, Jeyamkondaan and Peraanmai.
+She first appeared in the 2006 Tamil film Vattaram and later starred in films including Kaalaipani, Jeyamkondaan and Peraanmai.
 She took part in the Miss Chennai contest and was crowned Miss Creativity, following which she took up modelling.
 She changed her name to Vasundhara Kashyap while filming Thenmerku Paruvakaartru.

-She turned author with The Accused published by Westland in 2025.
+She turned author with The Accused, a murder mystery, published by Westland in 2025.